bd-j/prospector/doc/index.rst

 * Combine photometric and spectroscopic data rigorously using a flexible spectroscopic calibration model.

-* Infer high-dimensional stellar population properties using parameteric or nonparametric SFHs (with nested or ensemble MCMC sampling)
+* Infer high-dimensional stellar population properties, including nebular emission, from rest UV through Far-IR data (with nested or ensemble MCMC sampling.)

 * Use spectra and/or photometry to constrain the linear combination of stellar population components that are present in a galaxy (e.g. non-parametric SFHs).

-* Forward model many aspects of spectroscopic data analysis and calibration, including spectrophotometric calibration, sky emission (coming soon), and wavelength solution, thus properly incorporating uncertainties in these components in the final  parameter uncertainties.
+* Forward model many aspects of spectroscopic data analysis and calibration, including spectral resolution, spectrophotometric calibration, sky emission (coming soon), and wavelength solution, thus properly incorporating uncertainties in these components in the final parameter uncertainties.

 .. toctree::